lisp-mirror/eql5/README-1.md

   (setf eql:*qtpl*            t  ; same as -qtpl
         eql:*break-on-errors* t)
 ```

-It is **highly recommended** to integrate the wrapper functions, see
-`README-3-OPTIONAL`.
-This will make all Qt functions real Lisp functions, which also means symbol
-tab-completion, both in Emacs/Slime and with `ecl-readline`.

 Please see also example `examples/X-extras/CLOS-encapsulation.lisp` for
 encapsulation of Qt classes in Lisp classes or structs (that is, Lisp classes